 Why Is Guest Feedback Important to Restaurants?

-Sending post-meal restaurant customer surveys via email gives guests the opportunity to share honest feedback easily.
-Email surveys remove friction because guests don’t need to make an account or share their thoughts in person.
-As a result, customers will feel more inclined to share their opinions.
+Sending post-meal restaurant customer satisfaction surveys via email gives guests the opportunity to share honest feedback anonymously (to the public eye, at least).
+Email surveys also remove friction because guests don’t need to make an account or share their thoughts in person, making them more inclined to share their opinions.

-53 Restaurant Survey Questions
+60 Restaurant Survey Questions

-Without further ado, here are 53 restaurant customer survey questions to ask guests after a dine-in or takeout meal.
+Without further ado, here are 60 restaurant customer survey questions to ask guests after a dine-in or takeout meal.
 For easier navigation, we’ve organized the questions into the following categories: overall customer experience, food, service, ambiance, reservations and online orders.
 Tailor these questions to your restaurant and the type of experience guests had.

 Overall Experience Restaurant Survey Questions

 At a minimum, it’s important to ask these general experience questions.
 Their answers will expose potential strengths and weaknesses across your business.